vanitha0712/EXP-2/README.md

 6. After tabulating all the readings the load is brought to its initial position.
 7. The motor is switched off by using DPST switch 1 after bringing all the rheostats to initial position.

-Tabulation for Open Circuit Test
+Tabulation for Open Circuit Test:

 | S.No. | Current (A) | Voltage (V) |
 |-------|-------------|-------------|